balena-io-experimental/fin-block/docs/02-usage.md

 # Usage

-Add the following service to your `docker-compose`:
+In order to use the fin block alongside your application, you can add the service to your `docker-compose` file.

+For example:

 ```yaml
 version: "2.1"